General Tips and Advice

 Effective Letters of Recommendation

-- Choose an appropriate referee - one who meets the requirements of the application but can also attest to your abilities as relates to the application.
+- Choose an appropriate recommender - one who meets the requirements of the application but can also attest to your abilities as relates to the application.

-- Give your referee at least 4 weeks to write a letter and follow up with them.
+- Give your recommender at least 4 weeks to write a letter and follow up with them.

-- Give your referee a copy of your resume and provide them with information about the program so that your referee can tailor the letter.
+- Give your recommender a copy of your resume and provide them with information about the program so that your referee can tailor the letter.

 - All letters of recommendation must be on official letterhead.

-- All letters of recommendation should clearly state how long the referee has known you and in what capacity.
+- All letters of recommendation should clearly state how long they have known you and in what capacity.

 - Recommendation letters should be about one-page long.